Tweed Magazine

 Practical Magic was sarcastically named after the recently released Sandra Bullock movie.
 For the cover Stewart sketched a hanging witch and pasted her onto an internet-lifted autumn background.

-It was during this time that Stewart invented his dynamic wave-based encryption algorithm, which Seth later christened “Stew Encryption.”
+It was during this time that Stewart invented his dynamic wave-based encryption algorithm, which Seth later christened “STEW Encryption.”
 It began as a personal experiment which then became an extra-credit assignment for Calculus.
 Unfortunately the professor, Mr. Roe, had no patience for the demo, let alone the source code print-outs or background theory.
 Zero credit.
 But Stewart was awarded a provisional patent a few years later.
 The full utility patent is still pending.

 Issue Contents